Skip to main content

 • Do not overlap with other subnets added to this router: The IP addresses of each subnet on the router must not overlap with the IP addresses of other subnets on the router;

 10. Enter the gateway IP or leave the first address from the subnet assigned by default.
-Do not assign this address to your devices to avoid disrupting your network.
+Do not assign this address to your devices to avoid disrupting the network.

 11. Enter service IPs or leave the last addresses from the subnet assigned by default.
-Do not assign these addresses to your devices to avoid disrupting your network.
+Do not assign these addresses to your devices to avoid disrupting the network.

-13. Optional: check the network topology on the global router.
-In Control Panel, go to Network ServicesServercore Global Router.
-Open the page of the desired router and click Network Map.
+13. Optional: check the network topology on the global router. В control panels from the top menu, press Products and select Global router.
+Open the router page and click Network map.

 Configure a local port on the cloud server that is included in the global router network.
 On the port, assign an IP address from the subnet you created on the global router for the corresponding pool.

-1. Add cloud server to the created subnet of the global router.
-If you don't already have a cloud server, create one.
-When creating, select the subnet of the global router as the subnet.
+1. Add the cloud server to the created subnet of the global router.
+If you do not already have a cloud server, create one.
+When creating it, select the subnet of the global router as the subnet.

-• When rebooting the server — programmatically reboot the cloud server or manually make changes to the network configuration file on the server;
+• When the server reboots — programmatically reboot the cloud server or manually make changes to the network configuration file on the server;

-If you have created a new server and added it to an existing global router network, you do not need to specify routes.
+If you create a new server and add it to an existing global router network, you do not need to specify routes.
 In this case, the server will be immediately available to other devices on the network.

 If you are adding an existing server to a global router network, it must have static routes to all subnets with which you want connectivity.

 2. Disable network configuration.
-To do this, create the 99-disable-network-config.cfg file:
+To do this, create a file 99-disable-network-config.cfg:

 echo "network: {config: disabled}" >> /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg